Pink Eye (Conjunctivitis) In Children: 13 Symptoms & Treatment

 Yes, a child can acquire a pink eye more than once.
 Since viruses or bacteria cause the condition, recurring episodes can occur as a result of new infections or reinfection with the same microbe (13).

-Pink eye (conjunctivitis) in kids is a common illness caused by bacterial and viral infections or exposure to allergens and irritants.
+Pink eye (conjunctivitis) in kids is a common illness caused by bacterial and viral infections in children or exposure to allergens and irritants.
 In some cases, the condition self-resolves and requires no treatment.
 However, some other cases may require cause-dependent medical intervention to get symptomatic relief and avert complications.
 Placing a cold compress over the eyes for a few minutes and administering eye drops under medical guidance can offer relief.
 In addition, avoid cleaning the eye discharge with your fingers and sharing things that touch the eyes to help prevent spreading the infection.

 Infographic: Can Conjunctivitis Cause Permanent Eye Damage?